 Consumers over the world are reappraising the wholesome benefits of bread.
 For many consumers, 'wholegrain' and 'rich in fibre' are important elements of healthier bakery products.
-In 2021, we released our protein bread stick, which contains 13 grams of protein.
-Thanks to the use of wholewheat flour, the bread also contains a high amount of fibre.
+In 2021, we released our protein wheat flour, the bread also contains a high amount of fibre.
 The high protein content is due to the use of edamame beans and red lentils as ingredients.
 Edamame beans are rich in fibre, protein and folate, and are also a source of minerals.
 Red lentils contain optimal quantities of vegetable protein, carbohydrates, fibre, B vitamins and mineral salts.

-TARGET 2025 (BASELINE 2019) +10% increase in bread products with health or nutrition claim (num%) +7% increase in products with claim that are high in UFA + other claims with regard to spreading & cooking (num%) -1% compared to 2019.
-This decrease was due to lower customers' demands for products where health and nutrition claims can be made.
+TARGET 2025 (BASELINE 2019)

++10% increase in bread products with health or nutrition claim (num%) -1% +7% increase in products with claim that are high in UFA + other claims with regard to spreading & cooking (num%) -1% compared to 2019.
+This decrease w due to lower customers' demands products where health and nutritio claims can be made.

-The MCOF business line witnessed a 1% decline in sales of products for which health and nutrition claims can be made in 2021 compared to 2019.
-This decline was directly linked to decreased sales of liquid cooking margarines, although progress was evident in our spread margarines category.
+The MCOF business line witnessed 1% decline in sales of products for which health and nutrition claim can be made in 2021 compared to 2019.
+This decline was directly linke to decreased sales of liquid cooking margarines, although progress was evident in our spread margarines category.